 Redundancy Solicitors

-Redundancy situations often arise where a business closes completely, reduces the number of workplaces, or (most commonly) where it needs fewer people carrying out work of a particular kind.
+Typically, redundancy situations often arise when a business closes completely.
+Equally, it can occur when reducing the number of workplaces, or (most commonly) when the business needs fewer people.

-By law, as an employer, you will need to show that a genuine redundancy situation has arisen and that you have followed a fair procedure in making your staff redundant.
-If you cannot prove this, you could face a claim for unfair dismissal.
-Our team of experienced solicitors can help you to navigate this difficult time.
+By law, as an employer, you will need to show that a genuine redundancy situation has arisen.
+In addition, that you have followed a fair procedure in making your staff redundant.
+As a result, if you cannot prove this, you could face a claim for unfair dismissal.
+However, our team of experienced solicitors can help you to navigate this difficult time.
 They can help you take control of the situation early on and avoid any escalation of the matter.

 Redundancy Legal Advice for Employers

-Making redundancies can be challenging, especially for small and medium-sized businesses that often know their employees personally.
-Our Employment Team can help you navigate the redundancy process and discuss the best steps to take.
+Importantly, making redundancies can be challenging, especially for small and medium-sized businesses that often know their employees personally.
+Therefore, our Employment Team is here to help, we can navigate the redundancy process for you and discuss the best steps to take.

 Although many employers can show that a genuine redundancy situation exists, they routinely fail to follow the right process.